Sultan704/staff-directory/README.md

 - If something fails to load, it shows a message instead of just breaking
 - Layout is responsive (works on phone/tablet/desktop) using Bootstrap

-## How to run it
+## Running it locally

-You need two things running at the same time: the backend (the API) and the frontend (the web page).
+You don't have to run the backend yourself to use the site, since it's already live on Render (see above).
+But if you want to run everything locally instead (e.g. to make changes):

-### 1. Start the backend first
+### 1. Start the backend

-Open a terminal and go into the backend folder:

 ```bash
 cd backend